 Pursuant to the requirement of Section 134(3) (c) of the Companies Act 2013 yourDirectors confirm that:

-d) the Directors have prepared the Annual Accounts on a going concern basis;
+d) the Directors had prepared the annual accounts on a going concern basis;

-f) the Directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.
+f) the Directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems are adequate and operating effectively.

 The Board of Directors acknowledge their gratitude for the valuable guidance andsupport received from the various wings of Government of India in particular Departmentof Fertilizers Fertilizer Industry Coordination Committee(FICC)various StateGovernments Financial Institutions Banks stakeholders and all others whose continuedsupport has been a source of strength to the Company.

 Your Directors also acknowledge the suggestions received from Statutory AuditorsInternal Auditors Cost Auditors Secretarial Auditors and Comptroller and Auditor Generalof India and are grateful for their continued support and cooperation.

-The Board would like to place on record its appreciation to the hard work commitmentand unstinting efforts put in by the employees at all levels.
+The Board would like to place on record its appreciation to the hard work commitmentand unstinting efforts put in by the employees at all levels throughout the yearespecially in CoVID-19 pandemic situation.
 Board also place on record active support andcooperation received from Employees Trade Union and Officers Association for sustainedimprovements.

 For and on behalf of the Board of Directors

-|Scope Complex Core-III || |
+|Scope Complex Core-III ||Chairman & Managing Director |

-|7 Institutional Area Lodhi Road New Delhi-110003. ||(Manoj Mishra) |
+|7 Institutional Area Lodhi Road New Delhi-110003.
+Date: 26.08.2021 ||DIN:07823778 |